UF institute awarded multimillion grant for research on rare brain disorder

 “Our work has shown that SYNGAP1 is a potent activator of neuroplasticity, or the ability to make new connections based on experience,” Rumbaugh said.
 “Because our experimental therapeutics stimulate SYNGAP1 expression, we expect that if our development process creates drug candidates with the desired properties, they will be useful in the SYNGAP1 genetic disorder, but they may also assist with other disorders that affect intellectual functioning.”

-Courtney Miller, another scientist and director of academic affairs at the UF institute, said research at the facility on the condition will augment experts working in neuroscience with the ability to collaborate with other researchers in order to design medicines to address the condition.
+Courtney Miller, another scientist, and director of academic affairs at the UF Institute, said research at the facility on the condition would augment experts working in neuroscience with the ability to collaborate with other researchers to design medicines to address the condition.

 “To create a safe and effective first-in-human drug for the clinic, a lot of work must be done on the original molecule,” Miller said.
 “This is a well-defined, iterative process of modifying the starting molecule, measuring how that affects the drug’s properties, like the ability to get into the brain, followed by ensuring it will be well-tolerated in humans.”